Postgraduate Certificate in Clinical Teaching

 Overview

 UC’s Postgraduate Certificate in Clinical Teaching (PGCertCT) is designed for health professionals who are responsible for supervising, coaching, and supporting learning in clinical learning environments in a range healthcare settings.
-Participants develop the skills to become competent clinical educators, establish an identity, and gain leadership skills as a clinical supervisor both within their own profession and as a member of an interprofessional team.
+You will develop the skills to become a competent clinical educator, establish an identity, and gain leadership skills as a clinical supervisor both within your own profession and as a member of an interprofessional team.

 The programme is delivered in consultation with local District Health Boards and regional education providers.

-Students enrolling in the Postgraduate Certificate in Clinical Teaching must have one of the following:
+To enrol in the Postgraduate Certificate in Clinical Teaching, you must have one of the following:

 If English is your additional language, you are also required to meet UC's English language requirements.